-A Few Additional Questions [CODASPY '19]
+A Few Additional Questions

-- How can we ensure that the temporarily preserved old data will not be reclaimed by garbage collection? - Garbage collection in the flash memory storage may reclaim space occupied by invalid data, leading to deletion of the temporarily preserved old data - Our solution: a phase garbage collection strategy - The garbage collection runs regularly if no ransomware is detected; the garbage collection will be temporarily disable if any ransomware is detected
+- How can we ensure that the temporarily preserved old data will not be reclaimed by garbage collection? - Garbage collection in the flash memory storage may reclaim space occupied by invalid data, leading to deletion of the temporarily preserved old data - Our solution: temporarily freeze the garbage collection on those flash blocks which hold the data not yet been backed up remotely.